 It’s tax season and many people have begun filing their taxes.
-But if you’re a last-minute filer like most Canadians, there are a few things you should know before you submit your return.
+But if you’re a last-minute filer like most Canadians, there are a few things you should know before you submit your 2022 tax return.

 The deadline to file and pay taxes is on the last day of April